DID THE B&B DESTROY THE NATION'S LARGEST DOUGLAS FIR?

-JUNCTION: THE SUMMIT TRAIL AND THE BRUSH CREEK TRAIL, elevation 6,119 feet.
+JUNCTION: THE SUMMIT TRAIL MEETS THE BRUSH CREEK TRAIL, elevation 6,119 feet.
 Picture taken by author, 1973.

-Long before the existence of the Pacific Crest Trail, the historic "Summit Trail" No. 65 was the key to the wonders of the entire area between Santiam Pass and Mt.
+Long before the existence of the Pacific Crest Trail, the historic "Summit Trail" No. 65 was the key to the wonders of the entire alpine region between Santiam Pass and Mt.
 Jefferson.
 In fact, the 1921 map that officially announced the initiation of "The Oregon Skyline Trail" shows an original route passing through the immediate vicinity of this tree, but at the time there was no need for a trail junction sign because the Brush Creek Trail No. 69 had not yet been built (I will abbreivate as "BCT")....
 The BCT came into existence at some unknown time between 1936 and 1952, so there is no record of exactly when the huge Mountain Hemlock above became the signpost for the trail junction.
 It may have been as long ago as the 1930s.
-Although I never measured the size of the tree, the signs are roughly 15-18 inches long.
+The trail signs are roughly 18-20 inches long.
 And in October 2012, my correspondent Thomas J. measured the circumference of THE TREE at the requisite five-foot level and obtained a reading of 15 feet.
 This was one huge tree!
 Note: The Tree is actually composed of three separate trunks which have long ago fused together (a common trait of these Mountain Hemlocks)....
 To read the signs better, please click here .